 Our future business and financial success will depend on our ability to continue to anticipate the needs of current and potential users and customers, to achieve and maintain broad market acceptance for our existing and future products, services, and systems, to successfully introduce new and upgraded products, services, and systems, and to successfully implement our current and future geographic expansion plans.
 To be successful, we must be able to quickly adapt to changes in technology, industry standards, and regulatory requirements by continually enhancing our technology, services, and solutions.
 Developing new services and upgrades to services, as well as integrating and coordinating current services, imposes burdens on our internal teams, including management, compliance, and product development.
 These processes are costly, and our efforts to develop, integrate, and enhance our products, services, and systems may not be successful.
 In addition, successfully launching a new or upgraded product or expanding into a new jurisdiction puts additional strain on our technology and marketing resources.
 Expanding into new markets and investing resources towards increasing the depth of our coverage within existing markets impose additional burdens on our research, systems development, sales, marketing, and general managerial resources.
-If we are unable to manage our expansion efforts effectively, in obtaining greater market share or in obtaining widespread adoption of new or upgraded products, services, and systems, we may not be able to offset the expenses associated with the launch and marketing of the new or upgraded products, services, and systems, which could have a material adverse effect on our financial results.
-If we introduce new or expand existing offerings for our business, we may incur losses or otherwise fail to enter these markets successfully.
-Our expansion into these markets will place us in competitive and regulatory environments with which we are unfamiliar and involve various risks, including the
+If we are unable to manage our expansion efforts effectively, in obtaining greater market share or in obtaining widespread adoption of new or upgraded products, services, and systems, we may not be able to offset the expenses associated with the launch and marketing offerings for our business, we may incur losses or otherwise fail to enter these markets successfully.
+Our expansion into these introduce new or expandi existing offerings for our business, we may incur losses or otherwise fail to enter these markets successfully.
+Our expansion into these markets will place us in competitive and regulatory environments with which we are unfamiliar and involve various risks, including the n